Currency:USD $

 Despite the harsh criticism, Wildlife Entertainment's approach may not be as ill-conceived as it seems.
 Their decision to remain silent after the reveal, rather than engaging in conventional marketing, might be strategic.

 • Timing: Launching a marketing campaign during the crowded end-of-year gaming season, up against giants like Battlefield and Call of Duty, would have been challenging.
-A January release could provide a quieter landscape.
+A quieter January window could provide better visibility.

-• Avoiding Premature Scrutiny: An aggressive marketing push could have led to unfair comparisons with games like Overwatch and Apex Legends, potentially exacerbating negative perceptions.
+• Avoiding Premature Scrutiny: An aggressive marketing push could have led to unfair comparisons with games like Overwatch and Apex Legends, potentially reinforcing negative perceptions before launch.

 Anticipated Moves and Possible Redemption